AswinBarath/100-days-of-code-challenge/README.md

 - Practiced more on Lambda expressions using Java
 - Gained more knowledge about Built-in Functional Interfaces in Java
-- Learnt about default implementation in Functional Interfaces, new feature from Java 8 (This new feature was introduced to support new functional programming abilities from Java 8)
+- Learnt about default implementation in Functional Interfaces, a new feature from Java 8 (This new feature was introduced to support new functional programming abilities from Java 8)